LuoKevin/talk-trace/docs/learning-roadmap.md

 Implementation tasks:

-- Add file type and file size validation in `backend/app/api/jobs.py`.
+- Completed: add file type, empty-file, file size, and content-type validation in `backend/app/api/jobs.py`.
-- Add per-stage progress fields to job metadata.
+- Completed: add per-stage progress fields to job metadata.
-- Add a frontend loading state that distinguishes queued, processing, completed, and failed.
+- Completed: add frontend states for queued, processing, completed, and failed.
-- Write one backend test for creating a job.
+- Completed: write backend tests for repository, upload flow, pipeline, and adapter selection.
-- Write one frontend test or manual checklist for upload and polling.
+- Remaining optional task: write a manual QA checklist for upload and polling.

 Questions you should be able to answer: